List of Big Nate characters and premises: Marge Wright

 Marjorie "Marge" Wright is Nate's paternal grandmother.
 She and her husband, Vern, have a slightly tense relationship, as she sometimes nags him about giving up her career for married life and for generally being lazy.

+In the TV series, she is voiced by Laraine Newman.

 Vern Wright

 Vernon "Vern" Wright is Nate's paternal grandfather.
 He enjoys stating his opinion without consideration, using his age to show off.
 He is shown to have a tattoo, and he also likes Junior Mints.

+In the TV series, he is voiced by Charlie Schlatter.